 Haifa top xTV table too

-Maccabi Haifa have the most valuable squad in the Israeli top flight, according to data compiled by TransferRoom.
-The reigning champion’s squad has an Expected Transfer Value of €34.4m, putting them ahead of Maccabi Tel Aviv (€23.8m) and Netanya (€17.2m).
+Maccabi Haifa had the most valuable squad in the Israeli top flight in 2021-22, according to data compiled by TransferRoom.
+Their squad had an Expected Transfer Value of €34.4m, putting them ahead of Maccabi Tel Aviv (€23.8m) and Netanya (€17.2m).

-Top scorer Omer Atzili has the highest xTV among all players in the league, at €3.9m, while Serbian striker Djordje Jovanovic of Maccabi Tel Aviv is the most valuable foreigner, at €3.7m, ahead of Maccabi Haifa’s Niger international Ali Mohamed (€2.9m).
+Top scorer Omer Atzili had the highest xTV among all players in the league, at €3.9m, while Serbian striker Djordje Jovanovic of Maccabi Tel Aviv was the most valuable foreigner, at €3.7m, ahead of Maccabi Haifa’s Niger international Ali Mohamed (€2.9m).

-Two more of Maccabi Haifa’s foreign contingent make the top 10, Serbian defender Bogdan Planic, and Chery (see graphic below).
+Two more of Maccabi Haifa’s foreign contingent made the top 10, Serbian defender Bogdan Planic, and Chery (see graphic below).